sheharzad-developer/NetflixElectron/README.md

 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/).
 Besides that, it's good to have a nice editor to work with the code, like [VSCode](https://code.visualstudio.com/)

+### Installation

+npm install

+If that doesn't work, clear the npm cache and try installing again:

+npm cache clean --force
+npm install

+Then, start the application:

+npm run start

 ### 🦄 Running the front-end

 ```bash